-The goal of surgery or tumor resection is to remove all of the cancer and obtain tissue for pathologic staging.
-To do so, the tumor is removed along with some normal-looking tissue around its edge called the surgical margin.
-The surgical margin may look normal, but cancerous cells may be found when viewed under a microscope by a pathologist.
+The goal of surgery or tumor resection is to remove all of the cancer.
+To do so, the tumor is removed along with a rim of normal-looking tissue around its edge called the surgical margin.
+The surgical margin may look normal during surgery, but cancerous cells may be found when viewed under a microscope by a pathologist.
 A clear or negative margin (R0) is when no cancer cells are found in the tissue around the edge of the tumor.
 In a positive margin, cancer cells are found in normal-looking tissue around the tumor.
-The lymph nodes are also checked, either with a sentinel lymph node biopsy or axillary lymph node dissection.
+If there is a positive margin, you may require another surgery to try to remove the remaining tumor cells.
+Surgery usually includes removal of some lymph nodes.